Wizcorp/phonegap-facebook-plugin/CONTRIBUTING.md

 When submitting an issue please add as much of the following information:

-- Tell us what you expected to happen and what actually happened. ("It doesn't work" is **not** a solveable problem)
+- Tell us what you expected to happen and what actually happened. ("It doesn't work" is **not** a solvable problem)
 - Provide sample code so people can test and debug the problem.
 - Provide `adb logcat` or Xcode console output.